epidrome/cover-card/README.md

 ## Motivation

 Create a cover page for your social media profiles, host it for free on Github Pages, and maintain it in minutes, not hours.

+I understand that a jekyll theme without a blog might sound like a self contradiction, but jekyll has also motivated something even more useful than itself: seamless hosting with Github Pages.

+This theme takes advantage of both jekyll and Github Pages, in order to create something similar to [about.me](https://about.me/) and [carrd](https://carrd.co), without the price tag.

-In addition to the link at the top, here is one more [Demo](https://epidrome.github.io/cover-card).
+In addition to the link at the top, here is one more [demo from my home page](https://github.com/epidrome/home).

 This theme is ideal for people or organizations who are busy enjoying their life or business and who want a simple business card for their online presence.